AnthonyLedesma/Bash-and-Python-Scripting/python/python.md

 - Module - A script/application which stands alone
   * Modules are generally files
 - `sys.path` - List of directories Python searches for modules
+- Absolute Imports - Imports which us a full path to the module. `from reader.reader import Reader`
+- Relative Impoorts - Imports which use a relative path to modules in the same package `from .reader import Reader`
+  * Can reduce typing in deeply nested package structures
+  * Promote certain forms of modifiability
+  * Can aid package renaming and refactoring
+  * General advice is to avoid them in most cases
+- `__all__` - List of attribute names imported via `from module import *`
+- Namespace Packages - Packages wplit across several directories
+  * Namespace packages have no `__init__.py`
+  * This avoids complex initilization ordering problems

 #### Pip